IJuanTM/simpl/add-ons/README.md

   * It also adds a user profile page, which can be used to display user information.
 It also comes with a form to edit your profile.
 As well as a page to change your password.
   * An overview of registered users is also included for admins, which can be used to manage users and their roles.
   * Comes with a database table for users and roles and a controller for the database queries.
-    * (Requires the Icons add-on to be installed.)

 * Cookies
   * Adds a simple cookies alert to your website.

-* Icons
-  * Adds the free Font Awesome icons to the framework.

 * Theme
   * Adds functionality to be able to switch between different themes for your website.
   * Comes with a dark theme for the default Simpl theme.
-    * (Requires the Icons add-on to be installed.)